mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 establishing relationships.
 The more a subby crew gets to know its stomping grounds, the more successful they become.
 Subsidized merchants operate in regions ripe for economic development.
-Conditions for trade are often less than ideal and the Travellers’ choices are narrowed to a specific set of worlds.
-Making a profit under these conditions can be a challenge but subby captains have a saying: ‘It’s all about knowing the game.’
+Conditions for trade are often less than ideal and the Travellers' choices are narrowed to a specific set of worlds.
+Making a profit under these conditions can be a challenge but subby captains have a saying: 'It's all about knowing the game.'
 ```

 ```